Manual Handling Training for Healthcare Workers in Ireland

 What Our Healthcare Manual Handling Course Covers

 Our online Manual Handling Course provides comprehensive training covering all aspects of safe handling in healthcare settings.
-The course is structured to build knowledge progressively, starting with fundamental principles and moving to practical applications.
+The course builds knowledge progressively, from fundamental principles to practical applications.

-- Understanding Manual Handling Injuries - Types of injuries that occur, how they develop, and why healthcare workers are at elevated risk.
-Understanding the anatomy of the spine and how poor technique causes damage.
+- Understanding Manual Handling Injuries - Types of injuries, how they develop, and why healthcare workers are at elevated risk.
+Anatomy of the spine and how poor technique causes damage.

-- Risk Assessment Using TILE - How to assess manual handling risks by examining the Task, Individual capability, Load characteristics, and Environment.
+- Risk Assessment Using TILE - Assessing risks by examining the Task, Individual capability, Load characteristics, and Environment.

-- Safe Lifting Principles - The biomechanics of safe lifting, correct posture, base of support, and movement patterns that protect the spine.
+- Safe Lifting Principles - Biomechanics of safe lifting, correct posture, base of support, and movement patterns that protect the spine.

-- Patient Handling Techniques - Specific techniques for bed-to-chair transfers, repositioning, assisted standing, and emergency situations.
+- Patient Handling Techniques - Bed-to-chair transfers, repositioning, assisted standing, and emergency situations.

-- Using Equipment Safely - How to use hoists, slide sheets, transfer boards, and other aids correctly and safely.
+- Using Equipment Safely - Hoists, slide sheets, transfer boards, and other aids used correctly and safely.

-- Team Handling - Coordinating with colleagues when moving heavier patients or handling two-person tasks.
+- Team Handling - Coordinating with colleagues for heavier patients or two-person tasks.

-- Assessment and Certification - Online assessment to verify understanding, with instant certificate upon passing.
+- Assessment and Certification - Online assessment with instant certificate upon passing.

 Understanding Patient Handling Risks in Different Healthcare Settings